nickbearman/popchange-documentation/practicals/1-intro-popchange/workbook.md

 - Select **1991** and **Age 30 to 34** as Set 1 and **1981** and **Age 30 to 34** as Set 2
 - Click **Generate**
-- The output will be displayed on a map of the right
+- The output will be displayed on a map on the right
 - This is a map you can move about and zoom in/out <!-- There is also a transparency slider at the top to allow you to see the basemap -->

 ![Raster Calculation Visualisation output](images/output-age-30-34.png){ width=50% }